What is a drone?

 Gyroscope: A gyroscope or gyro, measures the rate of rotation of the UAV and helps keep the craft balanced correctly with respect to yaw, pitch and roll.
 Helps to maintain the orientation of the quadcopter while in flight.
 In most cases, quadcopters use a triple-axis gyroscope.

 Head tracking: A feature on some goggles that allows you to maneuver your camera’s angle during flight by moving your head up and down or side to side.

 Headless Mode: regardless of the orientation of the craft, the way the front of the craft is pointed, it will follow your stick movements.

 Hexicopter: A multi-rotor aircraft having six rotors in which the beauty and advantage of the hexicopter is that it can lose any single engine and still maintain control to land.

-Hobby Grade: Better than toy grade, these quads can offer a good reliability and operation at a reasonable price tag.
+Hobby Grade: Better than toy grade, these quads can offer good reliability and operation at a reasonable price.
 The Syma X8G, JJRC H25G and Parrot AR.Drone 2.0 are a few examples of hobby grade quads.